 It’s your body’s most movable joint.
 But that means your shoulder is also prone to plenty of painful problems.
 Shoulder pain and stiffness can make daily tasks—from putting away groceries to getting dressed—difficult at best.

-That's where the experts at Great Plains Orthopaedics come in.
+That’s where the experts at Great Plains Health Orthopaedics come in.
 We offer noninvasive treatments and surgeries that can help you return to an active lifestyle as quickly as possible.

 - Arthritis or injuries.
 Either of these can lead to shoulder problems that may require conservative treatments, such as medications, exercise or minimally invasive surgery to repair.
-If those treatments don't help, shoulder replacement may be an option.
-In shoulder replacement surgery, your orthopaedic surgeon removes the old joint and skillfully replaces it with artificial parts made of plastic, metal or ceramic.
-Depending on your needs, the surgeon may replace only the ball at the top of the arm bone.
-Or the entire ball-and-socket joint can be replaced.
+If those treatments don’t help, shoulder replacement may be an option.

 - Bursitis or tendinitis.
 Repetitive motions can sometimes cause the tendons and bursae (fluid-filled sacs that cushion bones) in the rotator cuff to become swollen or inflamed.
 Often a change of activity, medication and physical therapy can provide relief.
-If not, a surgeon can remove the inflamed tissue.
+If not, our surgeon can remove the inflamed tissue.

 - Rotator cuff tears.
 The rotator cuff muscles and tendons can be partially or completely torn.
 Or bony growths can squeeze the rotator cuff, causing pain.
 Nonsurgical treatments often work for partial tears.
 For a full tear, minimally invasive surgery may be needed.